 Over 200 bilingual programs opened or expanded over the last four years.
 First-ever Albanian Dual Language program opening in the Bronx

 NEW YORK – Schools Chancellor Richard A. Carranza announced the opening of 48 new Dual Language (DL) and Transition Bilingual Education (TBE) programs this fall, including 32 DL and 16 TBE programs, and the first-ever Albanian Dual Language program opening in the Bronx.
-Over the last four years over 200 programs have opened or expanded Ciywide.
+Over the last four years over 200 programs have opened or expanded Citywide.

 “Every family in our City, including immigrant families and undocumented students, deserves a high-quality education, and language should never be a barrier to equal access,” said Schools Chancellor Richard A. Carranza.
 “When I started Kindergarten, I only spoke Spanish and my parents trusted public schools to teach me English -- I want to make sure every English Language Learner in New York City has the same experience I did growing up.”